userdashboard/stripe-subscriptions/readme.md

 This module adds subscription billing functionality to [userappstore/dashboard](https://github.com/userappstore/dashboard).
 It adds an account menu for your users to manage their billing information and subscriptions, and an administrator menu to manage your plans, coupons, customers etc.

+# License

+This is free and unencumbered software released into the public domain.
+The MIT License is provided for countries that have not established a public domain.

 ## 1) Install the module in your dashboard project